What is the problem? Lack of seamless, interoperable and sustainable eGovernment cross-border services.

 The Commission continued to support the experience sharing and good practice exchange between running and new Large Scale Pilots.

 The Commission launched studies to assess critical sustainability issues of the STORK and PEPPOL Large Scale Pilots.

 The Commission launched a study to analyse the existing and future needs and cost benefit of cross-border eGovernment services and assess the organisational, legal, technical and semantic barriers.

-The Commission facilitated the exchange of views with the Member States to identify which new cross-border services could be piloted under the CIP ICT PSP programme and which services could possibly be rolled out in 27 Member States.
+The Commission facilitated an exchange of views with Member States to identify which new cross-border services could be piloted and which services could be rolled out in the Member States.

-In April 2013 the Commission launched eSens, a new Large Scale Pilot on Basic Cross Sector Services.
+The Commission plans to launch a new Large Scale Pilot on Basic Cross Sector Services.
 This Pilot will focus on all the building blocks developed by other Large Scale Pilots.
 It will consolidate building blocks for cross-border interoperability of public services that must be reusable by public authorities, business and citizens.

 Extend the ongoing Large Scale Pilot on eJustice (eCodex), to bring on board additional Member States